relativityboy/dw-backbone/readme.md

     * define a function for attribute \<attrName\> and calls to .set('\<attrName\>') will first pass the value to your function for modification
     * define a Model and assign it to _\_set.\<attrName\>_ and JSON will be hydrated to that model.
-    Respects existing models if you pass them in.
+        * Respects existing models if you pass them in.
+        * Listens for 'destroy' events and removes all listeners and removes the model from .attributes. (un-binds on unset)
 * **.Model._setCollections** - for child collections as attributes _Model.setCollections.\<attrName\> = CollectionConstructor_
     * each key \<attrName\> on this object mirrors an attribute
     * the value of the key is the Collection definition that will be instantiated.